sunpech/sunpech-blog-hugo/content/posts/2012-11-15-fixing-android-error-message-error.md

 ### Solution

-In the end, I found <a href="https://blogs.bytecode.com.au/glen/2012/08/02/nexus-play-weirdness-error-retrieving-information-from-server-rpc-aec0.html">this link</a> which pointed me in the right direction.
+In the end, I found [this link](https://blogs.bytecode.com.au/glen/2012/08/02/nexus-play-weirdness-error-retrieving-information-from-server-rpc-aec0.html) which pointed me in the right direction.

-The workaround is to simply to go to <span style="font-family: Courier New, Courier, monospace;"><b>Settings-&gt;Accounts&amp;Sync-&gt;Google</b></span> and removing my Google account.
+The workaround is to simply to go to **Settings-&gt;Accounts&amp;Sync-&gt;Google** and removing my Google account.
 Afterwards, just add it back again.
 Then the error message disappeared and I could update/install apps once again.